February 2nd, 2019

 I fell into this same trap when I first moved into management and received an unexpected blessing to extricate myself.
 After about a year of experience as an EM for an infrastructure team, I transitioned to managing a team of full-stack web developers.
 As one might tell from looking at this website, my web development skills are miserable.

-Not having the advantage of being one of the best ICs on the team took away my crutch and forced me to embrace my role as an EM, leveraging ICs on the team to set technical direction and ensure that the team was delivering high-quality results.
+Not having the advantage of being one of the senior ICs on the team took away my crutch and forced me to embrace my role as an EM, leveraging ICs on the team to set technical direction and ensure that the team was delivering high-quality results.
 I had to find ways to validate the technical direction and quality of the team’s output without doing the work myself.

 Since each situation is unique, I can’t prescribe the right time to consider transitioning to a management role beyond one’s own personal expertise, and it may happen naturally, anyway.
 Personally, having experienced both managing with and without domain expertise has been a valuable lesson, ultimately both accelerating my own growth as a manager and enabling me to coach new EMs facing the same struggles.